 \subsection{Global Cauchy combination test}

-The GCC test statistic is constructed from the raw $p$-values of the test statistics $X_i$, which follow a uniform distribution between $0$ and $1$ under the null hypothesis.
-The idea of this test is first to transform the uniformly distributed $p$-values into standard Cauchy variates using the formula $\tan \{(0.5-p_{i})\pi \}$ and then construct a new test statistic as the weighted sum of these transformed $p$-values.
-The new test statistic is denoted by $\tilde{T}$ and defined as:
+The global Cauchy combination (GCC) test examines the global null hypothesis.
+The GCC test statistic is constructed from raw $p$-values of the individual test statistics $X_i$, which are uniformely distributed between $0$ and $1$ under the null hypothesis.
+The core idea of this test is first to transform these uniformly distributed $p$-values into standard Cauchy variates using the transformation formula $\tan \{(0.5-p_{i})\pi \}$, and then construct a new test statistic by taking the weighted sum of these transformed $p$-values.
+The new test statistic is denoted by $\tilde{T}$ and is defined as:

-in which the $w_{i}$'s are non-negative weights summing to 1.
-Throughout the paper, the weights $w_{i}$ are set to $1/d$ for $i=1,\ldots,d$ as in \citet{liu2020cauchy}.
+in which the $w_{i}$'s are non-negative weights that sum up to one.
+Throughout the paper, the weights $w_{i}$ are set to $1/d$, for $i=1,\ldots,d$, following \citet{liu2020cauchy}.

-When the raw and hence the transformed $p$-values are independent (resp. perfectly correlated), the new test statistic $\tilde{T}$ is a linear combination of independent (resp. perfectly correlated) Cauchy variates and therefore follows a standard Cauchy distribution because the family of Cauchy densities is closed under convolutions.
-Although the correlation structure can affect the null distribution of $\tilde{T}$ in the case of general dependence, \citet{liu2020cauchy} show that the impact on the tail is very limited because of the heaviness of the Cauchy tail.
-Specifically, they prove that:
+When the raw $p$-values are independent or perfectly dependent, the new test statistic \eqref{eqCauchyStatistic} has a standard Cauchy distribution under the null, because the family of Cauchy densities is closed under convolutions.
+Even in cases of general dependence (whether weak, mild, or strong), the correlation structure has minimal impact on the tail behavior of the test statistics due to the heavy tails of the Cauchy distribution.
+Specifically, \citet{liu2020cauchy} prove that: